omniti-labs/omnios-build-perl/README.md

 `perl-build-order.txt` file with dependencies, if any, listed above your new dist in the order reported by `perl-dist.pl`.__

-This facilitates a mass build of all dists when we introduce a new Perl version.
+This facilitates a mass build of all dists when we introduce a new Perl version and/or want to support a new OmniOS release.

 You may review the current list of available dist packages at http://pkg.omniti.com/omniti-perl/